 Supporting victims of underage labour

-If underage labour is identified in our supply chain, the individual is removed from the factory immediately.
-To discourage them from seeking a job elsewhere, monthly payments are disbursed until he/she reaches a legal age.
+If underage labour is identified in our supply chain, the child is removed from the factory immediately.
+To discourage them from seeking a job elsewhere, monthly payments equal to the minimum wage, funded by the supplier, are disbursed until they reach the legal minimum working age.

-We also require that the supplier provides families with compensation for health screening, transportation funds, and accommodation for a child’s relatives to return him/her to the home.
-If the child is willing to attend lessons, suppliers must pay their school fees until the child meets the legal minimum working age.
 At this point, the individual should be given the opportunity to be re-employed.

+We also require that the supplier provides families with compensation for health screening, transportation funds and accommodation for a child’s relatives to return them to the home.
+If the child is willing to attend lessons, the supplier must pay their school fees until the child meets the legal minimum working age.

 Who we work with

 We partner with local NGOs like the Centre for Child-Rights and Corporate Social Responsibility (CCR CSR) in China and South East Asia, Sheva in Bangladesh, and Çagdas Yasami Destekleme Dernegi (the Association for the Support of Contemporary Living) in Turkey, to ensure that underage workers are supported and that we follow through the process of remediation.
 In other production countries, we are seeking NGOs that can better support the needs of children and follow the remediation process.
 In the meantime, our local teams take the responsibility to ensure that the remediation process is fulfilled.